manuel2258/esp-gpio-callback/README.md

 This will print out "Button14: Pressed" when pressed.
 There are multiple Inputs available just as the interface IInput which lets your create your own customs Input Devices.
 Everything class is in the gpio_cb namespace.

+### Notes

+New InputManager should always be created on the stack.
+Calling its ctor will set its InputManager::instance to the newly created instance.
+You can delete InputManager::instance to unhook and delets the inputs, if there are set to be owned (look at the IInput interface).
+Therefor if the Input is owned by Manager it should as well be created on the stack.

 ## Include in your own projects